mario-pz/uni/operating_systems/notes/second/real_time_scheduling.md

 # Algorithms

 ## Rate Monotonic Algorithm (RMA):
-RMA is a priority-based scheduling algorithm for periodic tasks, where tasks with shorter periods are assigned higher priorities.
+RMA is a priority-based scheduling algorithm for periodic tasks, where tasks with shorter periods are assigned higher priorities
 It guarantees schedulability under certain conditions.

 ## Earliest Deadline First (EDF):
 It is a dynamic priority scheduling algorithm where tasks are assigned priorities based on their relative deadlines.
 The task with the closest deadline is given the highest priority.
 EDF is optimal for scheduling a set of periodic or aperiodic tasks.